Criminals released back into communities after stalled deportations

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Christchurch woman is fighting to keep her rapist behind bars until he can be deported - but he may be released on parole to live in the community while he waits for a flight home.

-He will join a number criminals who are subject to deportation orders who have been released from prison but have been unable to leave New Zealand due to Covid-19 restrictions, The New Zealans Herald has revealed.
+He will join a number criminals who are subject to deportation orders who have been released from prison but have been unable to leave New Zealand due to Covid-19 restrictions, the NZ Herald has revealed.

 The Christchurch woman is desperate to keep her rapist locked up.